frantisekfarka/ac21007_lab/lab01/README.md

         "Hello Franta!"
         ```

-    4. Edit the file *Main.hs* such that functin `hello` outputs the text
+    4. Edit the file *Main.hs* such that function `hello` outputs the text
        "Goodbye" while keeping the original GHCi shell open.
 Then go to the
        shell and reload the file from within the shell using the command
        `:reload`: